 The SBRC has many industrial and academic collaborative links across the world and spanning many research areas from cancer therapy work and health research to sugar and gas fermentation.
 Its research and training activities have led to company start-up activity in the field of aerobic gas fermentation.
 So there is a clear path from academic research through to industrial adoption of the technology.

 In our search for better medicines to improve healthcare in an ageing population, for safer agrochemicals to aid food production for a growing population and for advanced materials for new technologies, the global demand for molecules based upon a group of relatively simple carbon based molecules (including ethylene, propylene, butadiene and benzene) continues to increase.
 Sadly current petroleum and natural gas-based supply chains simply can’t continue to expand to meet this burgeoning need.
 We can only close this increasing gap between supply and demand by innovating and solving serious scientific challenges.

 Funded by the BBSRC and EPSRC, the UK Government has initiated the creation of a number of multidisciplinary Synthetic Biology Research Centres (SBRC) charged with the accelerating the realisation of the benefits of the outputs of Synthetic Biology to business and society.

 Synthetic biology is “the design and engineering of biologically based parts, novel devices and systems as well as the redesign of existing, natural biological systems”.
-It is a newly emerged scientific discipline that has arisen through the merger of several core areas of science, principally biology, engineering, chemistry and Information Communication Technology.
+It is an emerging scientific discipline that has arisen through the merger of several core areas of science, principally biology, engineering, chemistry and Information Communication Technology.
 Engineering Biology is a more recent term which has synthetic biology at its core but which draws on other scientific disciplines as needed to delivery new processes or infrastructures which enable the synthetic organisms or systems to function optimally.